Abandoned & Little-Known Airfields:

 As seen in a 2006 aerial photo,

-the majority of the pavement of the center portion of the former Runway 3/21 still remains,
+the majority of the pavement of the center portion of the former Runway 3/21 still remained,

-although the north & south ends have been removed.
+although the north & south ends had been removed.

-The former ramp area also remains as well.
+The former ramp area also remained as well.

 A building was built at some point between 1999-2006 at the north end of the runway.